-9.3.2 Automated Windows system preparation
+9.4.1 Automated Windows system preparation

-Beginning with Windows NT 4.0, Microsoft has offered a "system preparation" tool (in short: Sysprep) to prepare a Windows system for deployment or redistribution.
-Whereas Windows 2000 and XP shipped with Sysprep on the installation media, the tool also is available for download on the Microsoft web site.
-In the default installation of Windows Vista and 7, Sysprep already is included.
-Sysprep mainly consists of the executable called sysprep.exe.
+Beginning with Windows NT 4.0, Microsoft offers a "system preparation" tool (in short: Sysprep) to prepare a Windows system for deployment or redistribution.
+Whereas Windows 2000 and XP ship with Sysprep on the installation medium, the tool also is available for download on the Microsoft web site.
+In a standard installation of Windows Vista and 7, Sysprep is already included.
+Sysprep mainly consists of an executable called sysprep.exe which is invoked by the user to put the Windows installation into preparation mode.